nick-rc/EmogoPricingTest_02/README.md

 - Customer Collection Class
 - -- Parameters Associated
+- -- Functions Associated
+//
+- Customer Campaign Collection Class
+- Has an Inactive Customer Array
+- Has an Interactive Customer Array
+- Has an Emogo Active Customer Array
+//

 - Emogo Message Class
 - -- Parameters Associated
 - - associated_Customers = A customer or collection of customers that will be associated with this Emogo_Message
 - - associated_content_Value = The monetary value associated with the location of the URL.
+- - interaction_Potential = A value indicating the adjusted potential for a Customer to Interact with the message.
+Multiplied by customer_relevance_score and and customer_activity_rating
 - - interaction_Value = The value for a Company produced when a Customer interacts with the Emogo_Message.
-- - interaction_Potential = A value indicating the adjusted potential for a Customer to Interact with the message.
+Multiplied by interaction_Potential.(*This will adjust the cost per send based on likely impression, interaction, or views*)
+- - Emogo_sending_price = The final cost to a Business per Emogo_Message sent.
+Determined by sending price calculation function.(CalcPrice_Per_Sent)
 - Has a price-per-Emogo-sent value indicating the cost to the business.
-** Can have preset 'types' selected by Businesses
+- ** Can have preset 'types' selected by Businesses
-*** Test
 - -- Functions Associated
+- - CalcPrice_Per_Sent: A function that takes in set values from parameters included in the Customer Class, Emogo Message Class(Input Values: customer_adjusted_score, interaction_Value, interaction_Potential, customer_relevance_Score)

+- Emogo Collection Class
+- -- Parameters Associated
-- -
+- -- Functions Associated
+//
 - Emogo Campaign Collection Class
 - Has a Types Array of chosen message content types
 - Has a Demographics Array of the main demographics in the campaign
+//

-- Customer Campaign Collection Class
+- Emogo Campaign Class
-- Has an Inactive Customer Array
-- Has an Interactive Customer Array
-- Has an Emogo Active Customer Array
+- -- Parameters Associated
+- -- Functions Associated
+//
 - Emogo SMS Messaging Campaign Class
 - Has a length of campaign value.
 - Has an SMS burst rate value
 - Has a Total Bursts value
 - Has an Emogo Campaign Collection
 - Has a Customer Campaign Collection
+//